arcanemachine/phoenix-todo-list/README.md

 ###### Running a Basic Phoenix Container

+**Using a Locally-Built Image**

 A basic `compose.yaml` file can be found in the project root directory.
 It exposes a plain Phoenix container.

 To run this barebones container, run the following commands from the project root directory:

 - First, ensure that you have a PostgreSQL server running locally.
 - [Build the Docker image](#building-a-release-as-a-docker-container).
-- Run the Docker image with Docker Compose:
+- Run the Compose file:
-  - `docker-compose up`
+  - Docker: `docker-compose up`
+  - Podman: `podman-compose up`

+**Using the Docker Hub Image**

+Run the following command from the project root directory:

+- Docker: `docker compose -f support/containers/compose.phoenix.yaml up`
+- Podman: `podman-compose -f support/containers/compose.phoenix.yaml up`

-###### Other Docker/Podman Deployment Strategies
+###### Other Docker/Podman Deployment Procedures

-For other Docker/Podman Deployment Strategies, see the README in the ([`/support/containers/`][support/containers/]) directory.
+For other Docker/Podman container procedures, see `/support/containers/README.md`.

 ### Remote Deployment

-All commands in this section must be performed from the project root directory.

 #### Fly.io